Construction worker injured in Miami Beach building collapse

 Cellphone video captured the scene as the building came down.

+The subcontractor responsible for the demolition, Allied Bean Demolition, has not commented on the incident.
+However, a spokesperson for Winmar Construction issued a statement confirming the victim was a demolition project manager:

 “Demolition was conducted by Winmar’s subcontractor, Allied Bean Demolition, who was responsible for performing all of the project’s demolition work.
-Unfortunately, during the demolition, one of the Allied project managers was injured and was transported to the hospital for treatment.
-We continue to monitor his condition and our thoughts and prayers go out to Allied’s project manager and his family during this difficult time.
+Unfortunately, during the demolition, one of the Allied Bean Demolition’s project managers was injured and was transported to the hospital for treatment.
+We continue to monitor his condition and our thoughts and prayers go out to Allied Bean Demolition’s project manager and his family during this difficult time.
 Safety remains the top priority for Winmar on all of its projects and we adhere to all safety protocols to ensure every precaution is taken.
-We are working closely with City officials and industry agencies to understand what happened during Allied’s demolition of the structure.”
+We are working closely with City officials and industry agencies to understand what happened during Allied Bean Demolition’s demolition of the structure.”

 Miami Beach Fire Rescue confirmed with the crew responsible for the demolition that every worker has been accounted for.